What are the schools in Tallinn like?

 When we asked about the schools in Tallinn, they said...

 "Tallinn is home to a number of excellent international and bilingual schools.
 The International School of Estonia (ISE) is a private, non-profit school that offers an international curriculum for students from pre-school to grade 12.
 ISE is accredited by the Council of International Schools and the New England Association of Schools and Colleges, and offers a variety of language courses, including English, Estonian, and Russian.
 The school also offers a wide range of extracurricular activities, such as sports, music, and art.
 The Tallinn French School is a private, bilingual school that offers a French-English curriculum for students from pre-school to grade 12.
 The school is accredited by the French Ministry of Education and is a member of the European Council of International Schools.
 The school offers a variety of language courses, including French, English, and Estonian, and a range of extracurricular activities, such as sports, music, and art.
 The Tallinn International School is a private, non-profit school that offers an international curriculum for students from pre-school to grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges, and offers a variety of language courses, including English, Estonian, and Russian.
 The school also offers a wide range of extracurricular activities, such as sports, music, and art.
 The Tallinn English College is a private, bilingual school that offers an English-Estonian curriculum for students from pre-school to grade 12.
 The school is accredited by the Estonian Ministry of Education and is a member of the European Council of International Schools.
-The school offers a variety of language courses, including English, Estonian, and Russian, and a range of extracurricular activities, such as sports, music, and art," explained one expat living in Tallinn, Estonia.
+The school offers a variety of language courses, including English, Estonian, and Russian, and a range of extracurricular activities, such as sports, music, and art," said one expat in Tallinn with children at .

 Other Questions: